vmware-tanzu/cartographer-catalog/README.md

-# Out of the Box Supply Chains for TCE
+# Cartographer Catalog

-Series of reusable Cartographer Supply Chains and templates for driving workloads from source code to running Knative service in a cluster.
+Reusable Cartographer Supply Chains and templates for driving workloads from source code to running Knative service in a cluster.

 ## Components